Boleskine House: Private ownership (2002–2015)

 Following Ronald MacGillivray's death, Boleskine House was put up for sale again.
 The new Dutch owners converted the house back into a private residence and used it as a holiday home.

 In 2009, a 1.9 acre plot on the former estate was put on the market for £176,000 with plans to build a three-bedroom log house.
 The sale also included 140 ft of foreshore on Loch Ness.

 Conflagration (2015)

 At approximately 1:40 pm on 23 December 2015, a motorist on the A82 road reported flames and smoke coming from Boleskine House.
 When fire crews attended, it is estimated up to 60 percent of the building had already been incinerated, with flames rising up to 20 ft high.
 The firefighters concentrated on the west wing of the house, as the rest of the building had been severely damaged.

 The owner's business partner and daughter had gone shopping and returned to find the house ablaze.
-The fire was thought to have started in the kitchen, however nobody was believed to be in the house at the time of the fire and there were no casualties.
+The fire was thought to have started in the kitchen, but nobody was believed to be in the house at the time of the fire and there were no casualties.